Fang’s Story

 After discovering an unexplained lump on our 11 year old cat’s shoulder, multiple visits to the veterinarian, and a lot of informational and emotional support from the Tripawds community, Fang went from having four legs to only three.
 Four months have passed since Fang’s amputation, and he has long since returned to his same old outdoor-loving, hunting, cuddly and playful self.
 His ability to never miss a beat and to rise up to these challenges so quickly shows us how resilient and adaptable animals are, and just how much we can learn from them.

-Check out Fang’s story at: https://cldavis.tripawds.com/
+Check out Fang’s story at: http://cldavis.tripawds.com/

 10 thoughts on “Fang’s Story”